gulpjs/vinyl-fs/README.md

 __Note: The file will be modified after being written to this stream.__
   - `cwd`, `base`, and `path` will be overwritten to match the folder.

+__Note: On Windows, directory links are created using Junctions by default.
+Use the `useJunctions` option to disable this behavior.__

 #### Options

 - Values passed to the options must be of the right type, otherwise they will be ignored.